We visited Tokyo at the beginning of 2018. We couldn’t miss Tokyo Disney – we love it.

 There are many attractions and shows, but I’ll only list what we did so I can talk about them with property and expertise.
 If you wish to see the full list, check the official website.

 This is the place where we spent the longest.
 With Star Tours, Space Mountain, Stitch’s Encounter, Buzz Lightyear Astro Blasters, and Monsters Inc Ride and Go Seek, it’s got everything we love the most.
+It’s also the place with the best Disneyland Tokyo rides, in our opinion.

 We started our day in there because it was the park area opened for the 15-happy-early minutes for Disney hotel guests.